 Stanford University's Health Alerts website provides comprehensive COVID-19 news and resources.
 Stanford community members should educate themselves on the current policies and status of the COVID-19 pandemic and its impact on Cardinal Recovery as it relates to the phased approach of re-opening the campus.
+Mandatory self-reporting of COVID-19 status to Stanford can be found here.
 Below is information describing the policies, protocols, and guidance that may be of particular importance to students, faculty, staff, and the broader Stanford community with disabilities.

-Campus Zones & Stay Safe Signage
+Stay Safe Signage

 Public Health requirements issued by the State of California call for colleges and universities to “limit, to the greatest extent permitted by law, external community members from entering the site (campus grounds) and using campus resources, as the number of additional people onsite and/or intermixing with students, faculty, and staff increases the risk of virus transmission.”
 Standardization of university-wide communications will clarify expectations for faculty, staff, students, and visitors.
-Existing signage on University buildings includes social distancing protocols compliant with state and local regulations, and expectations for everyone entering the building.
-Signage is placarded on main entrances to buildings.
-Additional signage is located within the building providing guidance.
+Stay Safe signs and graphical tools have been installed throughout campus.
+These signs indicate what types of activities are allowed inside facilities, as well as throughout the exterior campus.
+Existing signage on University buildings is compliant with state and local regulations and include expectations for everyone entering the building.
+Signage is placarded on main entrances to buildings and additional signage is located within the building providing guidance.

 - While eating or drinking; or

 - Children 2 years old or younger

 For fully vaccinated individuals, face coverings will still be required indoors.
 In workplace settings, departments are to continue providing face coverings upon employee request.

 Unvaccinated persons will need to continue to wear their face coverings in shared indoor public/workplace settings (i.e., lobbies, breakrooms, restrooms, shared office suites) and in vehicles.